 MUE6790: Capstone Project in Music Education

-Students will develop an individualized final project that is related to the content of the degree program and their professional interests.
+Students will develop an individualized final project or portfolio that is related to the content of the degree program and their professional interests.
 Working closely with a faculty advisor, students will demonstrate their capacity to independently synthesize, organize, and develop music education resources and materials to create an original form of scholarship.
-By successfully completing a Capstone Project, students will confirm their ability to access the literature in music education, write in a scholarly manner, and verbally communicate with others utilizing common presentation tools.
-The music education faculty must approve a student’s Capstone Project before it is initiated.
+The music education faculty must approve a student’s Capstone Project or Capstone Portfolio before it is initiated.

 To learn more about the University of Florida’s online Master of Music in Music Education and download a free brochure, fill out the fields below.
 You can also call (866) 794-8806 to speak to an Enrollment Advisor.

 The University of Florida respects your right to privacy.
 By submitting this form, you consent to receive emails and calls from a representative of the University of Florida, which may include the use of automated technology.
 Consent is needed to contact you, but is not a requirement to register or enroll.